-Damn Interesting is a small, independent, award-winning, and award-losing project dedicated to the dissemination of fascinating-yet-obscure true stories from science, history, and psychology since 2005.
+Damn Interesting is a small, independent, award-winning, and award-losing project dedicated to the dissemination of fascinating-yet-obscure true stories from science, history, and psychology.
 We reject the fashionable trends of quantity over quality and hyperbole over accuracy; we simply tell intriguing narrative non-fiction as often as we can.
 Our content is offered in website, e-book, audiobook, and podcast formats.
-The project was established by Alan Bellows, and he is the ongoing designer, developer, head writer, and managing editor.
+The project was established in 2005 by Alan Bellows, and he is the ongoing designer, developer, head writer, and managing editor.

 How small, really, is your small, independent project?